 5. Suggested Dos & Don’ts.

-Be open minded.
-Ask about necessary workplace adjustments at the interview.
+- Ask about workplace adjustments at the interview

 Esi (pronounced SE) set up Celebrating Disability in 2017; offering training, consulting and auditing to support businesses attract, engage and retain disabled people.
 Having the opportunity to support businesses to see the wealth of benefits that disabled people can bring to business, either as customers or employees is a privilege.
 She is passionate about disability equality and inclusion and loves nothing more than that “Ah ha” moment with a client when they see what disability equality and inclusion can do for them.